shapeintheglass/DanielleRandomizer/modinfo.md

 This is an external executable that overwrites the game level files (keeping a backup in the same directory) and generates a patch_randomizer.pak in GameSDK/Precache.
 Level files are backed up as "level_backup.pak" in their respective directories.

+We now have a [url=https://discord.gg/MNGZjucxDE]Discord server[/url]﻿!
+Feel free to join to discuss the randomizer and/or provide feedback/suggestions.

 [b][u]WHAT CAN BE RANDOMIZED[/u][/b]

 [list]